The Golf Trinity - why golf is definitely Scottish

 No descriptions of golf, or how it was played, exist in Scotland before the middle of 18th century, when pictures of golf (c 1740-46) and the rules of golf (1744) emerge.
 No golf clubs from earlier years have survived either.
 The oldest extant golf clubs, called the Troon clubs, are believed to date to this same time period.
 Taken together, this evidence shows clearly that by the mid-18th century the game was recognisably modern golf.

-However, there is an earlier reference of a 'Scottish' colf/golf club in the Netherlands, with a description which indicate that these types of mid-18th century clubs go back at least a hundred years.
+However, there is an earlier reference of a 'Scottish' colf/golf club in the Netherlands, with a description which indicate that these types (but not the shape) of mid-18th century clubs go back at least a hundred years.

 In 1657, there is mention of a Scottish 'cleek' (Schotse Kliek) in a poem in the Netherlands.
 It is described as being made of boxwood with a lead weight in its head, much the same construction as later Scottish long-nosed clubs, but probably with a square toe.
 It was being used with a featherie ball (pennebal) and with the weight in the head it would create significant force and distance at impact.
 The iron clubs used in colf were much more destructive on leather balls and iron clubs were originally only used in golf to extract the ball from hazards.
 Similar wooden clubs also appear in contemporary Dutch paintings and they are assumed to be the Scottish 'kliek'.